-- The way of a fool seems right to him, but a wise man listens to advice.
+- The way of fools seems right to them, but the wise listen to advice.
 (12:15)

-- The wise in his heart accepts commands, but a chattering fool comes to ruin.
+- The wise in heart accepts commands, but a chattering fool comes to ruin.
 (10:8)

-- A fool finds no pleasure in understanding, but delights in airing his own opinions.
+- Fools find no pleasure in understanding, but delight in airing their own opinions.
 (18:2)

 - Walk with the wise and become wise, for a companion of fools suffers harm.
 (13:20)

-- As a dog returns to his vomit, so a fool repeats his folly.
+- As a dog returns to its vomit, so fools repeat their folly.
 (26:11)

 - Better to meet a bear robbed of her cubs than a fool bent on folly.
 (17:12)